keijiro/jp.keijiro.rtmidi/Packages/jp.keijiro.rtmidi/README.md

 at 50 Hz?

-You may have to create a separate thread and use a media-timer API or something llike that.
+You may have to create a separate thread and use a media-timer API or something like that.
 However, this plugin is only tested in a non-threaded fashion.
 You may have to test it on supported platforms too.

 There might be more things to be considered.
 Does it worth investing time?
 Or